How to Write an Artist Bio That Gets You Booked

 LET THE AI ASSIST YOU

 If the blank page is still the problem, EPKit has a built-in AI bio assistant that gives you a starting point based on your information.
 It will not write your bio for you, but it will get you past the hardest part, the beginning, so you can shape it into something that sounds like you.
+If you are just starting out, be patient and fearless.
+Being authenic you is the true goal.

 The goal is always a bio that sounds human, specific, and professional.
 The AI gets you started.
 You make it yours.